Security testing

-Security testing is a process intended to reveal flaws in the security mechanisms of an information system that protect data and maintain functionality as intended.
+Security testing is a process intended to detect flaws in the security mechanisms of an information system and as such help enable it to protect data and maintain functionality as intended.
 Due to the logical limitations of security testing, passing the security testing process is not an indication that no flaws exist or that the system adequately satisfies the security requirements.

 Typical security requirements may include specific elements of confidentiality, integrity, authentication, availability, authorization and non-repudiation.
 Actual security requirements tested depend on the security requirements implemented by the system.
 Security testing as a term has a number of different meanings and can be completed in a number of different ways.
 As such, a Security Taxonomy helps us to understand these different approaches and meanings by providing a base level to work from.

+History

+Early concepts of security testing emerged alongside the development of computer security in the 1960s and 1970s, when government and academic institutions began exploring methods to evaluate system vulnerabilities.
+The U.S. Department of Defense’s Trusted Computer System Evaluation Criteria (TCSEC), published in 1985, introduced formal evaluation requirements for secure system design and testing.
+During the 1990s, the rise of networked systems and the internet popularized penetration testing and vulnerability assessment as practical approaches to identify security weaknesses before adversaries could exploit them.
+Modern security testing integrates continuous and automated methods, aligning with secure software development lifecycles and DevSecOps practices.